80,000 Hours 80,000 Hours

 Podcast

-• #33 – Anders Sandberg on what if we ended ageing, solar flares & the annual risk of nuclear war
+• #33 – Oxford’s Anders Sandberg on solar flares, the annual risk of nuclear war, and what if dictators could live forever?

 Podcast